-The Department of Applied Engineering, Safety & Technology has three major degree programs that offer you endless opportunities.
-Whether you're looking to become a teacher or a technologist, safety professional or manager, this department has the preparation you need for success.
-Our three degree programs are:
+The Department of Applied Engineering, Safety & Technology has degree programs that offer you endless opportunities.
+Whether you're looking to become a teacher, technologist, applied engineer, engineering technologist, safety professional or manager, this department has the preparation you need for success.

 Applied Engineering and Technology Management (AETM): The Bachelor of Science (AETM) program prepares applied engineers, technologists, and technical managers with competency in general education, an applied engineering specialty (known as an option), and management.
 If you select this major, you'll gain experience with the University’s general education requirements, a broad perspective of what technology and engineering is and what it does, as well as acquiring deep knowledge in the applied engineering option of your choice.
 You will also experience courses in management to prepare you for your professional career.

 A Bachelor of Science degree in OSEH provides an entry point into a profession that focuses on improving the environment of workers.
-OSEH graduates work to protect workers and the general public from injury and illness - a challenging and rewarding task in today's age of technological advancement.
+OSEH graduates work to protect workers and the general public from injury and illness.
+A challenging and rewarding opportunity in today's age of technological advancement awaits.